Rohitsharma-11/About-Me/readme.md

 ## 🎯 What Drives Me

-- Solving real-world problems using data: optimization, forecasting, pattern-finding.
+- Solving real-world problems using data: optimization, pattern-finding.
 - Visual storytelling: making data understandable, not just accurate.
 - Continuous learning: exploring new techniques, tools, and best practices in analytics.
 - Collaboration with stakeholders: translating technical findings into business value.